Spotify outlook weakens as pandemic uncertainty persists | Business

 The company expects quarterly revenue of 1.99 billion to 2.19 billion euros, short of expectations of 2.23 billion.
 Spotify, which launched its service over a decade ago, has spent hundreds of millions of dollars to buy podcast companies such as Bill Simmons' Ringer in an effort to become the "Netflix of audio content".

-Spotify offers more than 1.5 million podcast titles such as "The Michelle Obama Podcast", "Mama Knows Best" by influencer Addison Rae and one by Prince Harry and his wife Meghan.
+Spotify's slate of more than 2.2 million podcast titles, up from 700,000 a year earlier, includes "The Michelle Obama Podcast", "Mama Knows Best" by influencer Addison Rae and one by Prince Harry and his wife Meghan.
 While some analysts have said that there was no material benefit from podcast investments, Spotify CEO Daniel Ek said "podcasts increase overall engagement and retention".

 "We are in the midst of a multi-year effort of that investment and you should expect that investment to keep on happening in the coming years, for sure," Ek told Reuters.
 "You can already see 22% to 25% of the user base now listening to podcasts and it's showing meaningful improvement quarter by quarter."